DMGW-Goethe/ScalarTensorWaveform/README.md

 # ScalarTensorWaveform

 This code snippet contains the NLO waveform of two inspiralling compact objects in massive scalar-tensor gravities.

-We derived the waveform in our publication ... .
+If you use the code, please cite this repository as indicated in the citation file, along with our publication 2311.04274.